If You Are Facing Federal Conspiracy Charges, You Need A Dedicated Team Of Attorneys

 18 U.S. Code § 371: Conspiracy To Commit Offense Or To Defraud United States

 According to U.S. Code § 371, conspiring to commit any offense against the U.S. or to defraud the U.S. and acting toward the commission of the offense is punishable by a fine and/or imprisonment for up to five years.
 If the intended offense is a misdemeanor, however, the punishment cannot exceed the maximum penalty for that misdemeanor offense.

 What if a person is charged with mortgage fraud, for example, and is also accused of conspiring with another person to commit that crime?
 These are two separate charges and penalties for both may apply.
 In this example, the defendant may face the maximum penalties for mortgage fraud, plus an additional five years for conspiracy.

-Contact Beckham Solis, Attorneys at Law today to discuss your conspiracy charges.
+Contact Beckham Solis, Attorneys at Law, at 305-860-4884 today or send us an email to discuss your conspiracy charges.
 The earlier we are involved, the sooner we can begin protecting your legal rights.